femiliani/iSCORED/README.md

 cp /<yourpath>/iSCORED/iSCORED.config ./230130_iSCORED.config
 ```
 3. Start running the flow cell, and give minknow a few minutes to generate the `rundir`
-4. Go back and add the `rundir` path
+4. Go back and add the `rundir` path to the config file
 5. Create the analysis script by running:
 ```
 #make sure the name of the config file at the end of this command matches what you named it